TuSimple/tusimple-benchmark/doc/lane_detection/guideline.md

 'raw_file': str.
 Clip file path.
 'lanes': list.
 A list of four lanes.
 For each list of one lane, the elements are width values on image.
 'h_samples': list.
-A list of height values corresponding to the 'lanes', which means len(h_samples) == len(lanes[i]) }
+A list of height values corresponding to the 'lanes', which means len(h_samples) == len(lanes[i]) 'run_time': list of floats.
+ONLY appear in predictions.
+The running time for each frame in the clip.
+The unit is millisecond.
+}
 ```
 You can `zip`  each lane in `lanes` with `h_samples`to get sequential points of one lane.